Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 Beta frequency is often referred to the fight or flight frequency.
 When we experience shock or trauma to our being it causes us to be on this frequency.

-There is something called the “stress hormone” in the body called cortisol.
+There is something called the “stress hormone” in the body; cortisol.
 It gives us the “fight or flight” response.
 It correlates as well to our higher beta brain frequency.
 Cortisol has a cycle where there are times when it is naturally supposed to be higher say in the case of a naturally stressful time and times when it is naturally lower like when we are sleep.

 Cortisol- The Stress Hormone

-Bringing the hormonal system, particularly the cortisol levels is another important factor in getting someone back to proper restful sleep.
+Bringing the hormonal system in balance, particularly the cortisol levels is another important factor in getting someone back to proper restful sleep.
 There are different natural therapies that can support us in this regard.
 One is detoxifying the liver and kidneys.
 They are both involved in the process of hormone production.
 Interesting enough medications cause liver problems so once again they could be causing the problems that they are meant to address.
 Bringing one into balance can be supported by being in nature and walking barefoot on the earth.
 One can do “sun gazing” or light therapy.
 A process of looking at sunlight to help bring balance back to our hormones.
 All these natural therapies when employed all at one time can bring about a much better result than not using them at all or only trying one of them.

 To get our brains to operate on a lower frequency we must essentially train the mind.
 Our mind is like a “runaway train”.
 Or it’s like the little mouse on a Ferris wheel.